bathroom

 Brass and brushed nickel are the most flexible choices.
 Brass warms sage or olive, while nickel keeps emeralds clean and modern.

-How do I keep green bathroom decor ideas from feeling dark?
+How do I keep green bathroom decor from feeling dark?

 Balance green with light stone, white paint, and a reflective mirror.
 Add layered lighting so corners get the same glow as the vanity wall.

-Can a small space handle bold green bathroom decor?
+Can a small rental bathroom handle bold green decor?

 Yes, if the darkest color stays on one plane like a niche or vanity front.
 Keep the remaining surfaces pale and use glass to reduce visual weight.